ampproject/amphtml/spec/amp-story-player.md

 **Parameters**

-- array of storyObj: contains the stories to be added.
+- array of story objects

-**StoryObj Type**
+Each story object contains the following properties:

 - href string: story URL
 - title string (optional): story title, to be added to the anchor's title
 - posterImage string (optional): a URL for the story poster.
 Used as a placeholder while the story loads.

-The player will try to load the story from the cache that was specified at the player level.
+The player will rewrite the URL using the AMP Cache prefix if provided in the [player level attribute](#amp-cache).

 ```
 player.add([